MapsPeople/docs/src/ios/v3/guides/directions/directions-renderer.md

     // If no Categories are supplied, all Categories of Locations will be considered. var categories: [String]?

     // The maximum distance in meters allowed for using text and icon from a Location.
-Leave blank for a sensible default. var maxDistance: Double
+Leave blank for a default of 5 meters. var maxDistance: Double

     // Which content should be used.
 Default is IconAndName.